Facebook icon

 In the past, designs for hospitals and other healthcare facilities could only be reviewed by looking at 2D drawings on paper or virtual models and renders on a computer.
 Most people don’t think about the world around them or their workspaces in this way.

-How does a five-metre space change when it has a medical bed is fixed in place or able to move around?
+How does a five-metre space change when it has a medical bed that is fixed in place?
+What if the bed can be moved?
 How do multiple people in a room, each with a task, change how the space feels?

 Big Plans in North Melbourne helps us answer those questions and many more.